 Some insurance companies look to be fleet owners of 3-5 trucks, 15 trucks, or 50 or more trucks.

 Buy insurance from a company that has the legroom to accommodate your expansion plans.

 Insurance companies don’t like sudden/unplanned expansion because rapid expansion creates rapid claims.
 Have a planned or step-by-step expansion insurance companies don’t mind that.

-Firstly, there are few operational adjustments an owner operator should make while he/she is in nascent stages of operation.
-Like enlisting a dispatcher to help you get good and well paid loads.
+Firstly, there are a few operational adjustments an owner-operator should make while he or she is in the nascent stages of operation.
+Like enlisting a dispatcher to help you get good and well-paid loads.

-Secondly, we need to enlist a factor who has competitive rates and above par service quality to make your business financial bottleneck free .
+Thirdly, we need to enlist a factor that has competitive rates and above-par service quality to make your business financial bottleneck-free.
 This will help you to have a good cash flow and working capital.